Lowest option trading fees

 $0 per contract and $0 base

-There are three ways to trade options on Firstrade’s user-friendly website.
-First, click the “Trading” tab in the top menu, then select “Options.”
-This opens an order form.
-This page lacks additional tools, so it’s best for experienced users.
-Required fields include strike price, number of contracts, buy or sell to open or close, and call or put.
-Links to chains and an options expiration calendar are also available.
+There are three ways options can be traded on Firstrade’s user-friendly website.
+The first is to click on the “Trading” tab in the top menu and then select “Options” in the lower menu.
+Doing so creates an order ticket.
+There are no other tools on this page; so you really need to know what you’re doing before you try to fill out the order ticket.
+Fields that need to be completed include strike price, number of contracts, buy or sell to open or close, and call or put.
+On this page, there are links to chains and a helpful options expiration calendar.

-The second way to place orders is through the trade bar at the bottom of the screen.
-Clicking the two blue arrows on the right expands the bar, revealing the order form.
-Select “Option” instead of “Stock” to access options tools.
+The next place derivative orders can be submitted is through the broker’s trade bar.
+It appears at the bottom of the screen.
+Clicking on the two blue arrows on the right side enlarges the trade bar so that the order form will be shown.
+On the left side, you’ll want to click on “Option” instead of “Stock.”

-Option chains above the trade bar show real-time contract prices.
-Besides calls and puts, you can view spreads and straddles.
-Greek values are calculated automatically.
-Clicking a bid or ask price populates the order form below.
+Option chains can be expanded above the trade bar for an overview of current prices of contracts.
+Besides calls and puts, there are selections for spreads and straddles.
+Greek values are automatically calculated as well.
+Clicking on a hyperlinked bid or ask price automatically populates the order ticket below.

 Trading Options on the Mobile App

-Get 2% IRA match and up to $250 in transfer fee rebate.
+Get up to $250 in transfer fee rebate.

 Visit Firstrade Website